Fetal Growth Restriction

 height is less than expected, it may mean FGR.

 Fetal ultrasound.
 Estimating fetal weight with ultrasound is the best way to find FGR.
 Ultrasound uses sound waves to create images of the baby in the womb.
-Sound waves will not harm or the baby.
+Sound waves will not harm you or the baby.
 Your healthcare provider or a technician will use the images to measure